clnstrt/cleanstart-containers/Containers/go/Readme.md

 ## Next Steps for Sample Project Testing

-You should pullg the Go image from Docker Hub and run the container.
+You should pull the Go image from Docker Hub and run the container.
 Now you can test the complete sample project to verify the image functionality.

 ## Available Examples